Hong Kong activists arrested including Joshua Wong in crackdown on protests

 Police also arrested Agnes Chow, another senior member of his group Demosisto.

-Other activists arrested included Athea Suen, a former university student union leader, as well as three pro-democracy lawmakers - Cheng Chung-tai, Au Nok-him and Jeremy Tam.
+Other activists arrested included Athea Suen, a former university student union leader, as well as three pro-democracy lawmakers - Cheng Chung-tai, Au Nok-hin and Jeremy Tam.

 Au and Tam had been present at some protests and faced charges including obstructing police officers, according to their political parties.